hadiDHD/Papyrus-Process-Mining/plugins/uml/org.eclipse.papyrus.sirius.uml.diagram.clazz/specifications.md

 #ContainmentLink
 technical requirement: The target view of the **ContainmentLink** must be located on the diagram background to ease the development of the diagram.

+#Dependency
+The **Dependency** is owned by the nearest Package of the source.
+The *semantic candidate expression* must return all **Dependency** existing in the Package and in its children.